benshayden/github/engineers-notebook.md

 But there's no interactivity.
 In order to really understand an equation, I need to see it in action and play with it.

 Also, throughout the course of a project, I change designs often, sometimes exploring multiple designs at once.
 If I could interactively change something and see how it affects other parts of the design, then I could iterate on designs a lot faster.
-See also openjscad, circuitjs, desmos, codebender.
+See also openjscad, circuitjs, desmos, codebender, jsfiddle.
 (I wish there were an AVR/PIC simulator online.
 Maybe using an [online C++ compiler](tutorialspoint.com/compile_cpp_online.php)?)

 Can we define Markdown or KaTeX macros to generate interactive widgets?